JamieOrozco/MechaCar_Statistical_Analysis/README.md

 <img width="223" alt="Sample_3" src="https://user-images.githubusercontent.com/95591222/161445893-edcbbb14-2ac0-4f5a-9956-601d60ef0b95.png">

 * The T-test for the suspension coils across all manufacturing lots shows that they are not statistically different from the population mean, and the p-value is not low enough (0.06028) for us to reject the null hypothesis.
-* Sample 1 shows it's not statistically different from the population mean, and the p-value is not low enough (1) for us to reject the null hypothesis.
+* Sample 1 shows it's not statistically different from the population mean, and the p-value is not low enough (1) for us to reject the NULL hypothesis.
-* Sample 2 shows it's not statistically different from the population mean, and the p-value is not low enough (0.6072) for us to reject the null hypothesis.
+* Sample 2 shows it's not statistically different from the population mean, and the p-value is not low enough (0.6072) for us to reject the NULL hypothesis.
 * Sample 3 shows it's slightly statistically different from the population mean, and the p-value is just low enough (0.04168) for us to REJECT the NULL hypothesis.

-## Summa
+## Summary